delapuente/mtask/README.md

 μTask is based on personal experience.
 So here I'm describing a method working for me:

-When I face several tasks to do, I try to split them into different subtasks and write them into post-its I stick in a board.
-Each post-it has a number, so I can refer to the task in an unique form; a short description and an estimation (maybe a deadline too).
+When I face several tasks to do, I try to split them into different subtasks and write them into sticky-notes I stick in a board.
+Each sticky-note has a number, so I can refer to the task in an unique form; a short description and an estimation (maybe a deadline too).
 I keep some empty space to track the completion of the task or to add some notes, details or clarifications.

 Normally I use distinct colours for different tasks / projects.
-The precise semantics about colors and post-its is up to you.
+The precise semantics about colors and sticky-notes is up to you.

 ## Syntax